Cirrochroa tyche

 Cirrochroa tyche, the common yeoman, is a species of nymphalid butterfly found in forested areas of tropical South Asia and Southeast Asia.

-The wings of the common yeoman are tawny orange with black distal margin on the upperside.
-There are black post-discal spots on the hindwing.
-Both wings have a silvery white transverse band.
+The wings of the common yeoman are tawny orange with black distal margin and sinuate marginal and submarginal lines on the upperside.
+There are black post-discal spots on the hindwing.The female is duller orange with black margin at the forewing apex broader than that in the male.
+On the underside, the wings are paler orange in the male and dull brownish orange in the female.
+Both wings have a silvery white transverse discal band verso.